danrusei/microservices_project/section_2/README.md

-Design Microservices:
+Microservices -- Create Frontend and Stats Service :
-    -- frontend service is an http rest API which communicate with the rest of the world
+    -- Frontend service is an http rest API which communicate with the rest of the world
-    -- stats is a backend service which communicate with frontend microservices via GRPC
+    -- Stats is a backend service which communicate with frontend microservices via GRPC
-    -- I'm using GO-KIT toolkit which provides separation of concerns pattern in microservices creation
+    -- GO-KIT microservices toolkit is used

+    Run both Stats and Frontend servers and use below commands to verify functionality.

     curl http://localhost:8080/bestplayers/Tottenham%20Hotspur